beartype/numerary/README.md

 ```

 Huzzah!
-What could be simpler!
+What could be simpler?
-A small tweak is all that is required.
+It appears a small tweak is all that is required!

 ``` python
 >>> def deep_thought_towered(arg: Real) -> Integral: